-I would like to remind everyone that we are fortunate to have a very active Police Community Relations Council at Precinct 07.
+We are fortunate to have a very active Police Community Relations Council at Precinct 07.
 They meet every fourth Wednesday of the month at 7pm at the Bank of America Building located at 11333 McCormick Road, Hunt Valley, Room 105.
 Please consider joining to help with our information sharing among communities.
 It is a great way to take information back to local organizations.
 Contact Outreach Officer Kevin Kahl @ 410-887-1863 (kkahl@baltimorecountymd.gov) for more information.